transloadit/uppy/website/src/docs/robodog-form.md

 As for the options that are unavailable:

-- `modal` will be added in the future.
 - `exclude` is intended to exclude certain `<input type="file">` inputs from Transloadit processing.
 It will likely not be added, but we'll perhaps have a `include` CSS selector option instead.
 - `debug` will not be added.